Last updated October 4th, 2023.

 The world economy is facing uncertain times.
-Family offices and other large wealth managers are hoarding cash, while governments from China to Switzerland are buying up gold.
+Family offices and other large wealth managers are hoarding cash, while governments from China to Switzerland are buying up resources.

-I’m not necessarily saying that a recession is imminent – nobody can predict the future.
-But if history is any indication, we’re now in the longest boom cycle in the past century.
+We’re not necessarily saying that a recession is imminent – nobody can predict the future.
+That said, building up a resilient portfolio is key.

-Several types of assets should nonetheless perform well in a recession.
+Several assets have a proven history of outperformance in a recession.
 Frontier market real estate, consumer-focused businesses in countries with strong demographic trends, and other uncorrelated investments are a focus here at InvestAsian.

-Regardless, it’s also smart for you to hold some currencies in the bank, or maybe even a safe, during a recession.
+Regardless, holding a range of currencies in the bank (or maybe even a locked safe) is a good way to prepare for a recession.
 It lets you cheaply buy stocks, property, and other assets at a time when everyone else doesn’t have any cash.

 This begs the question: what are the most stable currencies in a recession?
-You can’t really buy up assets (definitely not international ones) if the currency you’ve been holding lost all its value while the recession happened.
+You can’t buy assets (certainly not international ones) if the currency you’ve been holding lost its value while the recession happened.

 We figured out which currencies have the best chances of holding value in a future recession.
 Here’s what we found based on their historical stability, economic strength, and capital inflow.